-We currently have four community service projects underway.
+We currently have three community service projects underway.
 Two involve our Doggie Soap in order to: raise money for the local SPCA; and to supply soap to our servicemen and women overseas.
-The third is a reading project that benefits students at Pinewood Elementary School (a Title One school), by purchasing new books for students who need books in their homes.
 We also donate soap to Peace River Women’s Shelter.
 A small thing such as a warm bath with a beautiful soap is a tiny luxury for those women looking to leave abusive situations.

 For each bar of Doggie Soap sold, we donate $1.00 to our local SPCA (Society for the Prevention of Cruelty to Animals).
 We adopted Sarah Seuss, Polk County’s original Reading Therapy Dog, from the Lakeland SPCA .
 She served Polk County Schools and worked with students in the classroom for over ten years, and was nominated for “Volunteer of the Year” in 2010, at Boswell Elementary School.
 She was a diamond in the “Ruff!”